top of page

 The best interests standard considers factors such as each parent's ability to provide for the child's physical and emotional needs, the quality of the home environment, each parent's willingness to foster a relationship with the other parent, the child's relationship with each parent, and any history of domestic violence or substance abuse.

-An affair, by itself, doesn't demonstrate that a parent is unfit or unable to care for their children.
-Unless the extramarital relationship directly affects the children's wellbeing, for example, if a parent exposes children to inappropriate situations, neglects parental responsibilities due to the affair, or introduces numerous romantic partners into the children's lives in a destabilizing way, courts generally view it as irrelevant to custody determinations.
+An affair, by itself, does not demonstrate that a parent is unfit or unable to care for their children.
+Unless the extramarital relationship directly affects the children's wellbeing, such as if a parent exposes children to inappropriate situations, neglects parental responsibilities due to the affair, or introduces numerous romantic partners into the children's lives in a destabilizing way—courts generally view it as irrelevant to custody determinations.

 When Adultery Might Matter in Custody Cases